 Our pricing method is simple - we price our boots according to what it costs to build and sell them.
 Nothing more or less is implied in the price or product itself.
 All footwear pricing varies depending largely on upper leathers, soles and other build components or patterns used.
 If a different type of leather is used outside of a standard-tanned bovine, or if the bovine has a special tannage, this may yield an end price increase due to increased cost.

 Additional notes on shipping

 As a general rule of thumb, all shipping addresses are recommended to be residential, business or PO box addresses.
 Naturally we understand there might be other types and we are happy to ship to them as well.
-We prefer not to ship to airport receiving boxes, forwarding centers, distribution centers or storage facilities due to the high risk of the packages being lost or stolen at these facilities.
-If you'd like your item shipped to these locations, please send us an email first so we can arrange shipment.
-Shipping insurance is available for purchase upon request.
-We are not responsible for lost or stolen items, or items shipped to these types of centers including but not limited to airport receiving boxes, forwarding centers, distribution centers or storage facilities.
+We are not responsible for lost or stolen items, or items shipped to centers including but not limited to airport receiving boxes, forwarding companies, distribution centers or storage facilities.
 We are happy to arrange alternate shipment of your footwear to an address you desire.
 Simply send us an email and we would be happy to arrange something which works for you.